-Demo Day is an exciting yet overwhelming time for startups.
-As you prepare for the busy days ahead, here’s some advice from past YC founders.
+As you prepare for the busy days ahead, here’s some advice from past YC founders on how to deliver the best startup Demo Day deck!

-Your pitch and presentation style
+YC Demo Day pitches and presentation style

 “When you start your pitch, work on the narrative first and leverage your data to tell a story about what the business has achieved and where it is going.
 Metrics are necessary, but they are too often shared without a narrative arc.
 Secondly, make sure you have all the metrics investors might ask for so you can quickly and accurately respond to their questions and keep the momentum going.” - Mathilde Collin, Front (S14)